a-thay/writing/GOTY-2018_Categories_AT-draft.md

 If you're asking me, well, I'd rather visit an entire world with a trusty, albeit semi-adequate, camera.
 That's how I'd describe photographing the Mediterranean landscapes and city streets of _Assassin's Creed Odyssey_.

 Last year we recognized _Gran Turismo Sport_ and its insane level of photographic detail.
 However, this year I (successfully) argued that we shouldn't only award games with the _most_ bells and whistles.
-I believe that a game world that offers the most variety of snapable subjects deserves top recognition, and _Odyssey_ is the closest I've seen to a living, breathing world that encourages exploration through a simulated lens.
+I believe that a game world that offers the most variety of snappable subjects deserves top recognition, and _Odyssey_ is the closest I've seen to a living, breathing world that encourages exploration through a simulated lens.

 Don't get me wrong: _Spider-Man_ makes for brilliant pictures.
 But _Odyssey_ is variety.
 Its small villages and bustling Athens offer almost limitless street photography compositions.
 As gorgeous as Spidey's New York is, that's all you get for the entire game: a big ol' city. _Odyssey_ gives you mountains, volcanos, the sea—all of it waiting to be captured with an admittedly decent proxy camera; the same one seen in last year's _Assassin's Creed Origins_.